dustin10/VichUploaderBundle/Resources/doc/usage.md

 filename and keeping the original name and extension.
 Using this namer, foo.jpg will be uploaded as something like 50eb3db039715_foo.jpg

-To use it, you just have to specify the service id for the `namer` configuration option of your mapping :
+To use it, you just have to specify the service id for the `namer` configuration option of your mapping:

 ``` yaml
 vich_uploader: